Industrial Advisory Board

 Prior to joining ITRS Nickie worked in IBM for 22 years, latterly as a Director of software development and for the most part in the UK, on major enterprise middleware.
 Nickie is an active champion of diversity in IT, believing that diverse teams make for not only the best working environment but also the most innovative, well rounded software; after over 25 years in the industry she feels she may finally be growing out of her imposter syndrome!

-After departing the University of Surrey, Julian worked for a number of large-scale IT departments, software companies and consultancies, firstly as developer and later in a diverse set of software delivery roles.
-This broad experience, together with the scale of the projects and organisations he worked with, led him to set up AgileMentors as his own consulting business in 2007.
+After departing university, Julian worked for a number of large-scale IT departments, software companies and consultancies, firstly as developer and later in a diverse set of software delivery roles.
+This broad experience, together with the scale of the projects and organisations he worked with, led him to set up his own consulting business in 2007.

 Deputy Chief Technical Architect, Department for Business, Energy and Industrial Strategy